brandonpope/learning-R-for-analytics/documentation/README.md

 4. Data In/Out
 5. R Markdown for Reproducible Reports
+6. Visualization
-6. Shiny for Interactive Reports
+7. Shiny for Interactive Reports

-7. Statistics
+8. Statistics
-8. Machine Learning and Artficial Intelligence
+9. Machine Learning and Artficial Intelligence